John Adams (book)

-John Adams (styled John Adams. on the cover art, depicting Adams' frequently punctuated signature) is a 2001 biography of the Founding Father and second U.S. President John Adams, written by the popular American historian David McCullough, which won the 2002 Pulitzer Prize for Biography or Autobiography.
+John Adams. is a 2001 biography of the Founding Father and second U.S. President John Adams, written by the popular American historian David McCullough, which won the 2002 Pulitzer Prize for Biography or Autobiography.
 It was adapted into the 2008 television miniseries of the same name by HBO Films.
 Since the TV miniseries debuted, an alternative cover has been added to the book showing Paul Giamatti as John Adams.
 The book is available as both hardcover and paperback.